-Working in partnership with The Bartlett Promise, the Aziz Foundation will be offering scholarships to three exceptional students who are active in British Muslim communities and keen to build bridges with all parts of British society.
+Working in partnership with The Bartlett Promise, the Aziz Foundation will be offering up to three scholarships to exceptional students who are active in British Muslim communities and keen to build bridges with all parts of British society.
 Prospective applicants will have the commitment and ability to support and represent Muslim communities in wider society, as well as the credibility to translate learning experiences for a community context.
 They will also be keen to create mutual understanding between communities and contribute to the creation of a more cohesive society.

 The scholarships encompass a wide array of postgraduate courses at The Bartlett and fully covers tuition fees in addition to offering a living stipend of £15,364.

 Applicants should meet all of the following requirements:

 In addition to these mandatory criteria, candidates must meet at least one of the additional criteria:

 The following courses are not eligible for this scholarship: